assaf/zombie/doc/API.md

 ## Windows

 You can use `browser.windows` to manage currently open windows.
+Anything you tell the browser to do happens in the `current` window, which you can change using `select`.
+Use `browser.open` to open a new window.

 ### windows.all(): Array